-The Davenport campus is known as The Fountainhead, because it’s the founding location of the profession.
+The Main campus in Davenport, Iowa is known as The Fountainhead, because it’s the founding location of the profession.
 Comprised of 14 major buildings and occupying seven city-blocks, it’s Palmer’s main campus and is the largest of the three Palmer campuses.
 The Quad Cities – of which Davenport is one city– is a thriving community of 376,000 straddling the Mississippi River and is within a few hours’ drive of Des Moines, Chicago, Minneapolis and St. Louis.

 Palmer’s West campus occupies one building on the western side of San Jose, Calif.
 It's been retrofitted specifically for convenient access to all classrooms, state-of-the-art laboratories, library, fitness center and the outpatient clinic.
 The campus, which is powered entirely by solar energy, is located in the heart of Silicon Valley, is known for its excellent Sports Council student organization and has a focus on chiropractic